DataDog/apps/docs/en/getting-started.md

     text: "Programming Model"
 ---

-## Join the Beta!
-Datadog Apps is currently in beta, but you can easily request access!
-[Use this form][5] to submit your request today.
-Once approved, you can start getting creative and develop your App for you, your organization, or for publishing to the entire Datadog community alongside our other great Datadog Apps!
+**Note**: Datadog Apps is deprecated.
+If you're a previous Apps beta user, you can continue to use the information on this page to manage your existing apps.

 ## What is an App?